EllieChen-Git/Aussie-Beauty-Market/README.md

 - __Ultrahook__ (https://rubygems.org/gems/ultrahook): Ultrahook lets you receive webhooks on localhost.
 It relays HTTP POST requests sent from a public endpoint (provided by the ultrahook.com service) to private endpoints accessible from your computer.

-#### [O2] Third-party API
+### [O2] Third-party API

 - __Postcode API__ (https://postcodeapi.com.au/): Postcode API is a free service that allows anyone to easily lookup Australian suburbs and postcodes based on various criteria.
 This API was used to randomly generated users' locations.

-#### Third-party Platforms
+### Third-party Platforms

 - __[R6] Heroku__

 This application was deployed on Heroku, a cloud-based Platform-as-a-Service, which manages server configuration, network management, database versioning and DNS management.

-Heroku uses Puma as the web server, which is the one I used in developing and testing this application.
+Heroku uses Puma as the web server, which is the one used in developing and testing ABM.
 With the URL provided by Heroku (which can also be customised to the domain name you like), users can access a live version of the app anytime.

 Heroku runs the application inside a dyno by packaging all the source code of this application and all the dependencies.
 Dynos also provide the capability of scaling up this application in the future.

 Lastly, Heroku offers different deployment methods to smooth the deployment process.
-I chose to connect my Heroku app with my GitHub repo, which means every time I made a git push, the files on my GitHub repo will be updated and the site deployed on Heroku will also be synchronised automatically.
+I chose to connect my Heroku app with my GitHub repo, which means every time I made a git push, the files on my GitHub repo will be updated and the site deployed on Heroku will also be automatically synchronised.

 - __[O1] Stripe__

 Stripe is an online software platform, which specialising in payment processing.
-Stripe is a very powerful and flexible tool for e-commerce, as it also provides different type of payment methods, like one-off payment, recurring payment and subscription.
+Stripe is a very powerful and flexible tool for e-commerce, as it also provides different types of payment methods, like one-off payment, recurring payment and subscription.
 ABM utilises Stripe as a secured way to process one-off payment.

 When users click the purchase button on the listing page, they are firstly redirected to a payment confirmation page.
-On this page, users will be notified that they will be redirecting to a third-party payment system (Stripe) for secure payment processing and seek their confirmation on it.
-Once they click the ‘Continue’ button, they are redirected to Stripe page to enter their credit card details.
+On this page, users will be notified that they will be redirecting to a third-party payment system (Stripe) for secure payment processing and seek their confirmation to continue.
+Once they click the 'Continue' button, they are redirected to Stripe page to enter their credit card details.

-Once the payment is successful, users are redirected back to successful payment page of the application, where they will see the congratulations message, and they can also keep shopping by click the link provided, which will redirect them back to the all makeups page.
+Once the payment goes through, users are redirected back to successful payment page of the application, where they will see the congratulation message, and they can choose to continue shopping by click the link provided, which will redirect them back to the all makeups page.

-ABM does not handle payment and store payment data.
-All payments go through Stripe, which forces TLS encryption, PCI DSS and tokenisation.
+ABM does not handle payment and store sensitive payment data by itself.
+All payments go through Stripe, which invokes TLS encryption, PCI DSS and tokenisation.
 Stripe encrypts all the credit card numbers and holds their decryption keys on separate machines.
 Stripe also forces users to use HTTPS for secure connections.
 As a result, ABM only stores the purchase ID, listing ID and User ID in the database as a payment reference.
-In other words, all the sensitive data like credit card details are not kept in our database.

 The Stripe payment processing also incorporates Webhooks.
-Once a payment is processed, Stripe uses webhooks to notify ABM that an event happens in ABM’s account.
+Once a payment is processed, Stripe uses webhooks to notify ABM that an event happens in ABM's account.

 - __[R5] AWS - S3__

 Amazon Simple Storage Service (Amazon S3) is a cloud hosting service for any uploaded images.
-ABM uses AWS S3 Bucket to host images (pictures for user profiles and makeup listing) instead of storing files locally.
-In this case, the images on ABM have higher reliability (compared to using image links from the Internet) and mobility (compared to store image files locally) and it also provides the potential for scalability in the future.
+ABM uses AWS S3 Bucket to host images (pictures for user profiles and makeup listings) instead of storing files locally.
+In other words, the images on ABM have higher reliability (compared to using image links from the Internet) and mobility (compared to store image files locally) and it also provides the potential for better scalability in the future.

 - __AWS - IAM__

 ABM also uses 'AWS Identity and Access Management (AWS IAM)' to securely manage access to AWS services (in this case AWS S3).
-With AWS IAM, we can create and manage AWS users, and set up permissions to allow and deny their access to certain AWS resources.
+With AWS IAM, people can create and manage AWS users, and set up permissions to allow and deny their access to certain AWS resources.

 ---
 ## Design Brief

-#### Colour Scheme
+### Colour Scheme

 Colour palette for this site can also be found on Adobe Color: [Marketplace - Colour Palette](https://color.adobe.com/search?q=autumn)

 ![Colours](./docs/colour_scheme.JPG)

-#### Mood board
+### Mood board

 Mood board for this site can also be found on Pinterest: [Marketplace - Mood Board](https://www.pinterest.com.au/elliechenetc/abm/)